Despite a flurry of meetings on Russia's war in Ukraine, major obstacles to peace remain

 European leaders, fearing Moscow’s territorial ambitions won’t stop in Ukraine, are keen to lock America’s military might into the plan.

-Trump said he’ll help provide protection but stopped short of committing American troops to the effort, instead promising U.S. “coordination.”
+On Tuesday, Trump told Fox News Channel’s “Fox & Friends” that U.S. troops would not be sent to help defend Ukraine against Russia.

-Russia has repeatedly rejected the idea of such a force, saying that it will not accept NATO troops in Ukraine.
+Russia has repeatedly said that it would not accept NATO troops in Ukraine.

 British Prime Minister Keir Starmer and French President Emmanuel Macron co-chaired an online meeting Tuesday of the coalition countries.

-Note: This story has been updated to clarify the number of Ukrainian regions or parts of regions that Russia holds.